mebobby2/haskell-projects/README.md

 # Upto

-Page 162
+Page 166

-Failures and Alternatives
+As an example, here is the code converting the information in a product and a purchase into a real